codoworks/go-boilerplate/README.md

 }
 ```

-Tasks are automatically injected with an `env` object that contains the environment. they're also injected with an `args` map containing any values added to the exec command, as long as they're separated by '=' like `key1=value1 key2=value2 key3=value3 `.
+Tasks are automatically injected with an `env` object that contains the environment.
+They are also injected with an `args` map containing any values added to the exec command, as long as they're separated by '=' e.g. `key1=value1 key2=value2 key3=value3 `.

-You can also set the required arguments in `myTask.RequiredArgs = []string{"key1", "key2"}` to prevent execution unless all arguments are provided.
+You can also set the required arguments in `myTask.RequiredArgs = []string{"key1", "key2"}` to prevent execution until all arguments are provided.

-To execute the above task, simply run `go run . task exec myTask` and you should get the "My first task is executed!" message.
+To execute the task above, simply run `go run . task exec myTask` and you should get the "My first task is executed!" message.

 </details>

 <details>
 <summary><b>Error Handling</b></summary>

-This boilerplate aims to automate error handling and error responses.
+This boilerplate automates error handling and error responses.

-First let's talk about logging error.
+First, let's talk about logging errors.
 When using proper logging mechanics and log levels, you can then leave all your logs in the code and have them printed depending on their severity.
 The package is shipped with the function `helpers.Error()`, a wrapper that's intended to log an error and return it.
-Those logs will only be visible if the `LOG_LEVEL` env var permits.
-Avoid using `fmt.Println()` at all time, instead, you can use `logger.Debug()` or if you're within a handler you can use the `c.Logger().Debug()` helper.
+These logs will only be visible if the `LOG_LEVEL` env var permits.
+Avoid using `fmt.Println()` at all times, instead, use `logger.Debug()` or if you're within a handler, you can use the `c.Logger().Debug()` helper.

-Given that each handler can return an error, the router is configured to handler that error using `pkg/api/handlers/errors/automatedHttpError.go` which will unwrap the error, match it with a list of registered errors under `pkg/api/handlers/errors/errors.go`.
+Given that each handler can return an error, the router is configured to handle the error using `pkg/api/handlers/errors/automatedHttpError.go` which will unwrap the error and match it with a list of registered errors under `pkg/api/handlers/errors/errors.go`.
 Finally, it will construct an error response and respond to that request.

 Validation errors are no different, except they're unwrapped further and sent to the user as individual form inputs so they can be displayed.

-You're encouraged to register and maintain as many errors as you can in the same way, it's useful to have a specific error code mapped to each error, that way we can determine exactly what went wrong in each user-flow.
+You're encouraged to register and maintain as many errors as you can in the same way.
+It's useful to have a specific error code mapped to each error, that way we can determine exactly what went wrong in each user flow.

 </details>

 <details>
 <summary><b>Adding Env Vars & Features</b></summary>

-All environment variables reside in `pkg/config/features`, they're categorized under their respective features like `database.go` or `service.go`.
-Each env var must have a `mapstructure:` decoration that states how it's spelled in caps when parsing an ENV.
-You can add your own, it's as simple as adding a new line in any of these files or even create your own.
+All environment variables reside in `pkg/config/features`.
+They're categorised within their respective features such as `database.go` or `service.go`.
+Each env var must have a `mapstructure:` decoration that spells it in caps when parsing an ENV.
+You can add your own, it's as simple as adding a new line in any of these files, or create your own.

-Below is a sample of `pkg/config/features/service.go`
+Below is a sample of `pkg/config/features/service.go`:
 ```Go
 type ServiceConfig struct {
 	Host                   string `mapstructure:"HOST"`